svermeulen/vim-macrobatics/README.md

 The prepend `ggr` command works similarly except that it will enter record mode immediately, and then play the previous macro immediately after the recording is stopped.

+Then in both cases, the macro will be updated to contain the change.

 The suggested values are `ggp` and `ggr` because they work similarly to `gp` and `gr` (`gp` and `gpp` play immediately, `gr` and `grr` record immediately)

 # Moving registers